-14. HCBD is not known to be currently intentionally produced or used.
+- 14. HCBD is not known to be currently intentionally produced or used.
 HCBD is usually a by-product of the production of chlorinated chemicals.
 BUA (1991) states that HCBD is not a target product of the chemical industry in Germany.
 It arises as a by-product from certain processes, particularly during low-pressure chlorolysis for the production of perchloroethylene and trichloroethylene but also during other processes.
 However, HCBD as a by-product has been partly sold for commercial uses.
 This could be considered "commercial production".
 In the following, the term "intentional production" means "commercial production".
 Unintentional formation means the generation as an unwanted waste by-product in the production of chlorinated chemicals, but also other possible sources of unintentional formation of HCBD such as the manufacture of magnesium and incineration processes.
-As a consequence, there is a certain overlap between measures targeting intentional generation as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product in the production and unintentional production as an unwanted waste by-product in the production and unintentional production as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product on and unintentional generation as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product on the production and unintentional generation as an unwanted waste by-product in the production and unintentional generation as an unwanted waste by-product in the production of chlorinated chemicals, can be identical.

-15. The following processes are relevant in this respect according to BUA (1991):
+As a consequence, there is a certain overlap between measures targeting intentional production and unintentional generation.
+Control measures targeting intentional production and unintentional generation as an unwanted waste by-product in the production of chlorinated chemicals, can be identical. - 15.
+The following processes are relevant in this respect according to BUA (1991):